-There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2016 that would be expected to have a material impact on the Fund.
+There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2017 that would be expected to have a material impact on the Fund.
+No Australian Accounting Standards have been early adopted for the 2018 financial year.